The $\infty$-S test via regression quantile affine LASSO: Special cases and applications

-The regression matrix $X$ has entries sampled from a standard Gaussian random variable, the null model is $H_0: \ \vect{\beta}=\vect{0}$, and we consider two alternative hypotheses

-where $\vect{e}_i$ is the $i$th canonical vector.
+The regression matrix $X$ has entries sampled from a standard normal random distribution, the null hypothesis is $H_0: \ \vect{\beta}=\vect{0}$; we consider two alternative hypotheses where $\vect{e}_i$ is the $i$th coordinate (canonical) vector.
 With the unrescaled $\infty$-S test, one expects the power to be low under $H_{1,1}$ and good under $H_{1,2}$, while with the rescaled $\infty$-S test, one expects the power to be high under both $H_{1,1}$ and $H_{1,2}$.
-Figure~\ref{fig:rescaleTF} illustrates the improvement thanks to homopower rescaling.
-Not only the $\infty$-S test, but many tests would profit from this rescaling in terms of power.
-This example is certainly a toy example, but what we observe here also occurs naturally owing to the relation between $A$ and $X$ that is not controlled by the user, except possibly in ANOVA.
-So homopower rescaling should be employed.
+Figure~\ref{fig:rescaleTF} illustrates that it is really so.
+While this example represents certainly just one very special case, we remark that what we observe here also occurs naturally, owing to the relation between $A$ and $X$ that is not controlled by the user (except possibly in ANOVA).
+Thus, it is not only the $\infty$-S test, but many other tests that would profit from such a rescaling in terms of power.